 The courses available within the Faculty of Science are of two types.
 The first is the Science Course, which allows a student to select sequences from a variety of the sciences.
-The regulations governing this course and the list of subjects available appear on page 36.
+The regulations governing this course and the list of subjects available appear on page 38.
 The course is of three years' duration for a pass degree with an additional year for Honours.
 The course may also be taken on a part-time basis normally requiring a minimum of seven years' study.

 The second type of course offered by the Faculty consists of the more specialised courses in Applied Chemistry, Applied Psychology and Optometry.
 The Applied Chemistry and Applied Psychology courses lead to the degree of Bachelor of Science and the Optometry course to the degree of Bachelor of Optometry.
 The Applied Chemistry course may be completed in three years of full-time study or six years of parttime study; additional time is required for Honours.
-The Applied Psychology course, formerly a part-time course only, was revised at the end of 1962, and from 1963 both full-time (four years) and part-time (six years) courses will be offered at Pass or Honours level.
-Only the first two years of the new Applied Psychology courses will be offered in 1964, and for students who commenced prior to 1963 the old part-time course of five years (pass) or six years (honours) will continue to operate.
-The Optometry course is a four-year full-time course.\
+The Applied Psychology course, formerly a part-time course only, was revised at the end of 1962, and since 1963 both full-time (four years) and part-time (six years) courses have been offered at Pass or Honours level.
+For students who commenced prior to 1963 the old part-time course of five years (pass) or six years (honours) will continue to operate.
+The Optometry course is a four-year full-time course.